Yes it is heart month and of course chocolates are good for the heart!!

 Thanks to Steve at the Celtic Treasure Chest there is now an online list of all the Celtic societies as well as a calendar of events:

-There are always some specials at The Celtic Treasure Chest’s stores.
+There are Scottish specials at The Celtic Treasure Chest’s Dunbar store including some haggis – only 2 more days.
 Check them out at www.celtictreasurechest.com

 The Scottish Cultural Centre is a pretty unique and wonderful asset and space is available for rent to anyone or any group.
 The Centre does not run itself but is actually run by the United Scottish Cultural Society (USCS).
 Memberships in this Society are for individuals only and presently cost $10 annually.
 Membership Application Forms may be obtained either at the Centre or on the USCS website – www.scottishculturalcentre.com .
 The cost is only $10.